All Section

 Details about the new operators are yet to be confirmed.

-The grieving parents of the Aussies teens have repeated calls for local authorities to stop the venue from reopening until those responsible are brought to justice.
+The grieving parents of the Aussie teens have repeated calls for local authorities to stop the venue from reopening until those responsible are brought to justice.

 The Melbourne teens died after consuming methanol-laced drinks during happy hour at the Nana Backpackers Hostel, which has since been renamed

-'[We're] certainly hoping that the (Laotian) authorities will not allow this to move on, until those responsible have (been) brought to some justice.'
+'[We're] certainly hoping that the (Laotian) authorities will not allow this to move on, until those responsible are brought to some justice.

-It's understood charges over Bianca and Holly’s deaths may still happen.
+It's understood that charges over Bianca and Holly’s deaths may still happen.

-Holly and Bianca's families recently revealed that they found out about the recent court case in relation to Mr Hutson's death not from the Australian government but from the loved ones of other poisoning victims.
+Holly and Bianca's families recently revealed that they found out about the recent court case relating to Mr Hutson's death not from the Australian government but from the loved ones of other poisoning victims.

 It sparked a meeting with Prime Minister Anthony Albanese this week, who apologised for the lack of information from Australian authorities.